team-phteven/T3-A2-Part-B/README.md

 ### How is Node used in the project?

 Node was used to run the backend of the application.
-It serves as an API, taking incoming requests and responding with appropriate data/actions.
+It serves as an environment to run the Express app from and is an important part of Basil's API.

 ## Express